 What is my student contribution?

-If you are enrolled in a CSP, you could get a HECS-HELP loan to cover your student contribution amount.
+If you are enrolled in a CSP you may be eligible to get a HECS-HELP loan to cover your student contribution amount.

 Changes to your student contribution amount

-We encourage both current and new students to talk to their higher education provider to confirm how these changes may affect their individual circumstances.
+We encourage both current and new students to contact us if you have any questions about how these changes may affect your individual circumstances.

-More information on additional support for students in regional and remote areas, including the new Tertiary Access Payment, Fares Allowance and the guaranteed Commonwealth supported places for Indigenous students, is on the Support for students page.
+More information on additional support for students in regional and remote areas, including the new Tertiary Access Payment (TAP), Fares Allowance and the guaranteed Commonwealth Supported Places for Indigenous students, can be found on the Support for students page.

 How much will I pay for my course?